ANIML SC 2530RW - Animal and Plant Biochemistry II

 Assessment SummaryNo elements of the course have a formal exemption from the requirements of the Assessment for Coursework Programs Policy.

-Further informtation is available in the course handbook
+Further information is available in the course handbook.

-c.
-An online test will be held during the first lecture period in week 4.
-The test will comprise questions covering the biochemical calculations and basic practical skills encountered in weeks 1-2.
+An online invigilated test will be held in week 4.
+The test will comprise questions covering the biochemical calculations and basic practical skills encountered in weeks 1-3.

 Summative (examination-based) Assessment - details:

-The final examination in the Semester 1 exam period will consist of a 3-hour paper, containing questions derived from lectures delivered in weeks1-12 and the associated tutorials.
+The final examination in the Semester 1 exam period will consist of a 3-hour paper, containing applied questions derived from lectures and workshops delivered in weeks 1-12.
+This will be a semi-open book invigilated examination, students are permitted to bring 12 pages of self generated notes into the examination (restrictions apply on what can be included in these notes).
 All questions must be answered.

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late without an approved extension can only receive a maximum of 50% of the marks available for that assignment.
 Assignments submitted more than 7 days late without prior approval, will not be marked